swapnadeeppodder/JOKER-API/README.md

 # JOKER-API
-This is a JOKES API, that provides you different types funny jokes
+This is a JOKES API, that provides you different types funny jokes using